Muennighoff/hf-translation-benchmark/README.md

 ## Adding models

-Just copy one of the existing models (e.g. m2m.py) & implement the greedy_until method.
+Just copy one of the existing models (e.g. m2m.py) & implement the generate method.
 Then add the necessary import statements to `models/__init__.py` & `main.py`.

 Ideas to add: